Climate Week NYC official events program

 The official events program is the primary way for communities and individuals to engage.

-The official events program is your guide to all things Climate Week NYC.
-With over 400 events covering ten themes we invite you to host, participate and share your experience.
+The official events program is the guide to all things Climate Week NYC.
+With over 585 events covering ten themes, organizations hosted, participated and shared their experience.

-Climate Week NYC events program runs across our ten event themes; Built Environment, Energy, Environmental Justice, Transport, Finance, Sustainable Living, Nature, Policy, Industry and Food.
+The Climate Week NYC events program ran across our ten event themes; Built Environment, Energy, Environmental Justice, Transport, Finance, Sustainable Living, Nature, Policy, Industry and Food.

 Climate Week NYC 2023 event themes